 Insert hook into top of turning chain at start of round.
 Loop the new yarn around the hook, leaving a long tail.

-Pull through both the t-ch and the loop of old yarn.
+Pull through both the turning chain and the loop of old yarn.
 Now use the new yarn to work the turning-chain and the new round.

-How do I change colour in the round with the slipknot technique?
+How to change crochet colour in the round - slipknot method

 For lacy motifs and granny squares, it can be easier for you to fasten off each round and join the new yarn colour with the slipknot technique, as follows: